Upload new images. The image library for this site will open in a new window.

 The written exam process will begin during the last week of September and consist of two, week-long take-home exams.
 During Week 1 of the exam process, students will write two essays in response to questions about the Primary field.
 During Week 2, students will write two essays, one for each of the two Secondary fields.
 At least one week before the exam process begins, faculty directing a Primary field will submit three to five questions (plus one question that the Graduate Program Academic Support Coordinator will hold "in reserve" in the event of a retake), and faculty directing a Secondary field will submit two to four questions (plus one question that the Graduate Program Academic Support Coordinator will hold "in reserve" in the event of a retake).
 The Graduate Program Academic Support Coordinator will send students the relevant set(s) of questions by 9:00 AM on the Monday of the exam week, and students will have until 5:00 PM Friday of that week to submit two essays.
 Each essay will consist of no more than 3,000 words (excluding citations) and should not be substantially shorter.
 Students must submit exams electronically to their entire committee, as well as to the Graduate Program Academic Support Coordinator.
 Students who need special accommodations may petition the GSC for additional time.

 Examinees may use books, articles, and other resources in writing their essays.
 Throughout the examination process, they may seek clarification of the questions from the examiners but may not otherwise discuss their essays with anyone.
-Examinees are responsible for doing their own work in accordance with the code of academic conduct set forth by the University's Office of Student Conduct.
+Examinees are responsible for doing their own work in accordance with the code of academic conduct set forth by the Community Standards & Conflict Resolution office.

 Individual examiners will determine whether the student has demonstrated proficiency in the field.
 A passing exam should demonstrate competence in history, historiography, and critical historical thinking.
 Each essay must include a thesis and a cogent analytical framework.